 Did you know that more than 810,000 people live in senior living facilities?
 Whether they live there for memory care or need help physically, this is a way for seniors to still feel independent.
-However, they will also get the help doing normal everyday activities.
+However, they will also get help doing normal everyday activities.
 But when a senior goes into a senior living facility, it is a necessity that they create relationships within the facility.
 Not only does this make their time at the senior living community better, but it also has a lot of other benefits.
-Keep reading to learn more about the importance of relationships in senior living facilities.
+Keep reading to learn more about the importance of building relationships.

 Promote Emotional Well-Being

 Having relationships with others, in general, is necessary.
 However, it is extremely important to create relationships with others as a senior in an assisted living facility.
 If a senior doesn’t create the relationships that they should, this can lead to social isolation.
 In turn, this can lead to depression, anxiety, and other mental health issues while in the senior living community.
 However, as seniors create those relationships, there will be more emotional well-being within the community.
 This creates less likelihood of dealing with isolation or mental health issues.

 Foster a Sense of Community